edespino/cloudberry-site/docs/sql-stmts/set-transaction.md

 - **READ COMMITTED** — A statement can only see rows committed before it began.
 This is the default.
 - **REPEATABLE READ** — All statements in the current transaction can only see rows committed before the first query or data-modification statement run in the transaction.

 The SQL standard defines two additional levels, `READ UNCOMMITTED` and `SERIALIZABLE`.
-In Cloudberry Database, `READ UNCOMMITTED` is treated as `READ COMMITTED`.
-If you specify `SERIALIZABLE`, Cloudberry Database falls back to `REPEATABLE READ`.
+In Apache Cloudberry, `READ UNCOMMITTED` is treated as `READ COMMITTED`.
+If you specify `SERIALIZABLE`, Apache Cloudberry falls back to `REPEATABLE READ`.

 The transaction isolation level cannot be changed after the first query or data-modification statement (`SELECT`, `INSERT`, `DELETE`, `UPDATE`, `FETCH`, or `COPY`) of a transaction has been run.

 The transaction access mode determines whether the transaction is read/write or read-only.
 Read/write is the default.
 When a transaction is read-only, the following SQL commands are disallowed: `INSERT`, `UPDATE`, `DELETE`, and `COPY FROM` if the table they would write to is not a temporary table; all `CREATE`, `ALTER`, and `DROP` commands; `COMMENT`, `GRANT`, `REVOKE`, `TRUNCATE`; and `EXPLAIN ANALYZE` and `EXECUTE` if the command they would run is among those listed.
 This is a high-level notion of read-only that does not prevent all writes to disk.

 The `DEFERRABLE` transaction property has no effect unless the transaction is also `SERIALIZABLE` and `READ ONLY`.
 When all of these properties are set on a transaction, the transaction may block when first acquiring its snapshot, after which it is able to run without the normal overhead of a `SERIALIZABLE` transaction and without any risk of contributing to or being cancelled by a serialization failure.
-This mode is well suited for long-running reports or backups. *Because Cloudberry Database does not support serializable transactions, the `DEFERRABLE` transaction property has no effect in Cloudberry Database.*
+This mode is well suited for long-running reports or backups. *Because Apache Cloudberry does not support serializable transactions, the `DEFERRABLE` transaction property has no effect in Apache Cloudberry.*

 The `SET TRANSACTION SNAPSHOT` command allows a new transaction to run with the same snapshot as an existing transaction.
 The pre-existing transaction must have exported its snapshot with the `pg_export_snapshot()` function.
 That function returns a snapshot identifier, which must be given to `SET TRANSACTION SNAPSHOT` to specify which snapshot is to be imported.
 The identifier must be written as a string literal in this command, for example `'000003A1-1'`. `SET TRANSACTION SNAPSHOT` can only be executed at the start of a transaction, before the first query or data-modification statement (`SELECT`, `INSERT`, `DELETE`, `UPDATE`, `FETCH`, or `COPY`) of the transaction.
 Furthermore, the transaction must already be set to `SERIALIZABLE` or `REPEATABLE READ` isolation level (otherwise, the snapshot would be discarded immediately, since `READ COMMITTED` mode takes a new snapshot for each command).
 If the importing transaction uses `SERIALIZABLE` isolation level, then the transaction that exported the snapshot must also use that isolation level.
 Also, a non-read-only serializable transaction cannot import a snapshot from a read-only transaction.